bitrise-io/devcenter/_articles/en/reviews/webhooks-api.md

 published: false

 ---
 Both incoming and outgoing webhooks can be set up with the Bitrise API.
+They are important for automatic build triggering and build event reporting to other services.

 ## Incoming webhooks